 Steering through complex dynamics within global equities

-- We are using our experience and learning to separate the long‑term prospects of stocks from the short‑term narratives that are causing volatility in equity markets.
+- We are using our experience separating the long‑term prospects of stocks from the short‑term narratives that are causing volatility in equity markets.

-- Inflation and rising interest rates have seen marked underperformance for growth stocks.
-However, the power of companies that can deliver superior long‑term earnings and cash flows should not be underestimated.
+- Inflation and rising interest rates have resulted in marked underperformance for growth stocks.
+However, the power of companies that can compound long‑term earnings and cash flows should not be underestimated.

-- Geopolitical and macroeconomic uncertainty will remain part of the near‑term environment, but long‑term stock prices are ultimately driven by changes in earnings power and cash flow generation.
+- Geopolitical and macroeconomic uncertainty will remain part of the near‑term environment, but long‑term stock prices are ultimately driven by fundamental earnings power and cash flow generation.

 Markets have endured a tumultuous period over the last two years with an extraordinary period encompassing a pandemic, economic recovery, and now, military conflict in Europe.
 Stocks remain especially volatile given the shocking events occurring in Ukraine, adding uncertainty to an already complex backdrop of rising inflation and monetary tightening.

 While the geopolitical and economic backdrop is dominating market movements, we have managed client assets through periods of uncertainty before.
-We are using our experience and learning to focus on separating the long‑term economic prospects of stocks from the short‑term narratives surrounding equities in a highly unusual period.
+We are using our experience separating the long‑term prospects of stocks from the short‑term narratives surrounding equities in what is a highly unusual period.
 We have always believed, and continue to believe, that fundamental analysis and maintaining our time horizon will deliver the best outcome for our clients.

 Regime Shifts and the Growth Versus Value Debate

 At a headline level, we believe 2022 marks a point of regime change for investors.
-A marked uptick in inflation and rising interest rates have contributed to equity market weakness and a very material rotation into value stocks.
-Indeed, the first quarter of 2022 has been one of the worst starts for growth versus value stocks for many years (Figure 1).
+A marked uptick in inflation and rising interest rates have contributed to equity market weakness and a very distinct change in investor sentiment.
+(Figure 1).

 (Fig. 1) Headwinds for growth stocks as inflation and rising rates negatively impact sentiment

-While we experience adverse market conditions from time to time, the sheer size and speed of the market’s rotation to value and deep cyclicals are perhaps less common.
-The moves have resulted in a magnitude of underperformance for growth stocks that we would not expect, especially in such a short period.
+While we have witnessed adverse market conditions from time to time, the sheer size and speed of the market’s rotation has been exceptional.
+The moves have resulted in a magnitude of underperformance for growth stocks that we did not anticipate, especially in such a short period.

 Superior Sales, Earnings, and Cash Flow Growth Have Been Forgotten in the Value Rally